bonkzero404/ts-frontend-boilerplate/README.md

 # ts-frontend-boilerplate

-Just a simple boilerplate modern web app
+<p>This framework has support for building applications with electron, it's very simple and powerful for building modern web app or desktop app</p>

 <p>
   React Boilerplate for web application uses <a href="https://www.typescriptlang.org/">Typescript</a>, <a href="https://facebook.github.io/react/">React</a>, <a href="https://github.com/reactjs/redux">Redux</a>, <a href="https://github.com/reactjs/react-router">React Router</a>, <a href="https://eslint.org/">Eslint</a>, <a href="https://developers.google.com/web/progressive-web-apps">PWAs</a>, <a href="http://webpack.github.io/docs/">Webpack</a> and <a href="https://github.com/gaearon/react-hot-loader">React Hot Loader</a> for rapid application development (HMR).